bevolve-ankur/system-design-interview-assignment/README.md

 In a nutshell the whole requirement boils down to following:

 - For every framework, the Catalyst team needs to prepare assessment forms or templates.
-There can be multiple such templates mapped to a particular framework/stadard
+There can be multiple such templates mapped to a particular framework/standard
 - There must be a questionnaire library which Catalyst team can map to templates.
 - The Catalyst team can choose templates and override, add or remove questions when they are preparing an assessment for a customer.
+An assessment will be a collection of questions from various templates.
 - Which questions/templates they should choose totally depends upon two things: a) The framework for which they are trying to gather data b) how much information was extracted from AI which was already given by customers in some form of documents.
+- One assessment can be sent to just one user at customer side or parts of an assessment can be sent to different users as they might have better understanding of the given section of an assessment.

 Customer receives the assessment in the email, on clicking on the link they'll land up on Bevolve.
 After this customers can start filling forms/questionnaires.
 The Customer can ask questions if they don't have clarity on what to fill in a given question.
 Here ESG AI assistant can help and recommend what to fill and from where to gather this information.
 If they are not satisfied with AI's help they can raise a query to the Catalyst team to help them figure out that question.
 The progress must be saved incrementally.